AmigoDaLua/AmigoDaLua/README.md

-# Hi, I am a Front-End Developer!
+# Hi, I am a Web Developer!

 Hello, world!
-My name is Matheus Pantunes and I am a Front-End Developer from Rio de Janeiro, Brazil 🇧🇷.
+My name is Matheus Pantunes and I am a Web Developer from Rio de Janeiro, Brazil 🇧🇷.
 ## My story  💬
-After more than 6 years of working in [book designing](https://agenciadama.com.br/), I've decided to pursue an old passion: computers!
+After more than 8 years of working in [book designing](https://agenciadama.com.br/), I've decided to pursue an old passion: computers!

 In 2022, I started **Harvard's CS50** and just after the course I was already focusing on Web Development.
 I am passionate about the web!